BBQonAThursday/BBQonAThursday.github.io/_projects/working-with-data.md

 6/02/19: This is currently a test with json.
 Below, I've imported foods.json and then looped through the object to build cards with each one.
 I want to add a button to add items to the json and also be able to fill out items for logging.
 Filtering the data would be cool as well.
 I should build out tags for each item though and have that data validate too.

+8/29/19: I now have each input calculating the input macros.
+I'm working on being able to add and delete food items and HTML sections.
+From there, I'm going to work on having the recipe object with all the ingredients calculated together.

 <section class="ui-container">
   <div class="recipe--input">